ArkadSt/TrueAuth/README.md

 ## Session
 Session is a period of time when you can join the server without having to authorize.
 Session time can be configured by editing config.yml

-Session becomes active when you:<br/>
+Session becomes active when you:
 1. Are being kicked after successful authentication.<br/>
 2. Leave the server<br/>